-This T-Fal model is filled with interesting tech, include sensors that can change the grilling cycle based on the thickness of the food, and a number of unique presets like sausage, red meat, fish, and poultry.
+Theis filled with interesting tech, include sensors that can change the grilling cycle based on the thickness of the food, and a number of unique presets like sausage, red meat, fish, and poultry.
 There’s even a separate mode for thawing out and cooking frozen food.
 We also like the aluminum plates and the easy-to-remove drip pan position in the front of the grill.
 However, at around only 93 square inches, it’s a particularly small grill and not well-suited for parties.

 Philip’s elite portable grill is a little expensive, but has one of the best grill designs that we’ve seen.
 That includes reflectors that concentrate as much heat on the grill surface as possible, keeping the drip pan underneath as cool as possible to reduce smoke and burning oil.
-However, this grill is also highly specialized: You can’t even change the temperature, as it’s designed to heat up and hold the heat at 446 degrees Fahrenheit (or what Philips calls the ideal temperature to cook meat).
+However, the is also highly specialized: You can’t even change the temperature, as it’s designed to heat up and hold the heat at 446 degrees Fahrenheit (or what Philips calls the ideal temperature to cook meat).
 Obviously if you don’t intend to grill much red meat, this grill isn’t for you.
 If you’re all about steak and hamburgers, this may be the easiest grill you’ve ever used.

-- The best air fryers for 2020
+- The best air fryers for 2021

 - The best Instant Pots for 2021